 - Obtain DNS Server Address Automatically

 Click OK to save changes and reboot the computer.
 After rebooting the machine, check whether Ethernet doesn’t have a valid IP configuration error is solved.
 Internet connection started working?
-If not falow next solution.
+If not follow the next solution.

 Reinstall TCP/IP Protocol

 Also, Faulty TCP/IP protocol is very likely to be the reason for this problem.
-Try to Reinstalling TCP/IP Settings by following steps below which may help to fix the problem.
+Try to Reinstall TCP/IP Settings by following the steps below which may help to fix the problem.

-Simply Open Command prompt as administrator and perform command below.
+Simply open the Command prompt as administrator and perform the command below.

 netsh winsock reset